-To identify weather and climate stations for each park unit in the ARCN we have considered all available weather and climate stations, but highlight in this report only those stations located within 60 km of the ARCN park units.
-This was done in an attempt to include at least a few automated stations from major networks such as SAO.
+To identify weather and climate stations for each park unit in the MEDN we selected only those stations located within a specified buffer distance of the MEDN park units, 10 km for SAMO and 20 km for both CABR and CHIS.
+These buffer distances were selected in an attempt to include at least a few automated stations from major networks such as SAO, but also to keep the size of the stations lists to a reasonable number.

-The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather/climate station networks in ARCN.
+The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather/climate station networks in MEDN.
 We recognize that other mapping formats may be more suitable for other specific needs.